🪟 The this Keyword in JavaScript

 Nested Arrow Functions

-is inherited from its parent scope, which is the method where this
+this is inherited from its parent scope, which is the method where this refers to obj2.

 Quick Reference